User manual

 the treeview of the study

-A study can be in 2 different modes: read only and edition.
+A study can be in 3 different modes: read only, edition and stand-alone.
 The read only mode is available once the study is computed and its status is DONE.
 In read only, the data are not editable, and the study is as it was at the end of the last computation.
-If the study is edited (a user changes a parameter value), the read only mode is no more available as the study status is at CONFIGURE again. (see Section 4.2 Read Only and Edition mode)
+If the study is edited (a user changes a parameter value), the read only mode is no more available as the study status is at CONFIGURE again. (see Section 4.2 Read Only, Edition mode And Stand-alone mode)

 In case the study is in read only mode, there is a switch to edition mode button just below the name of the study in the study panel: